garden-rs/garden/doc/src/commands.md

 Run one or more user-defined commands over the gardens, groups or trees that match the specified tree query.

-The exapmle above runs the `build` and `test` commands in all of the trees that are part of the `cola` garden.
+The example above runs the `build` and `test` commands in all of the trees that are part of the `cola` garden.

 ### Commands